angzeli/Imperial-MS3.08-introduction-to-computer-controlled-experiments/README.md

-# 📘 MS-3.08 — Introduction to Computer-Controlled Experiments (ICCE)
+# 📘 MS 3.08 — Introduction to Computer-Controlled Experiments (ICCE)

 This repository contains the complete experimental and data-analysis workflow for the Introduction to Computer-Controlled Experiments (ICCE) laboratory module.